The industry winners and losers of the Commerce Tax

-The Commerce Tax has treated Nevada industries in a grossly inequitable fashion, according to an analysis of just-released revenue data from the Nevada Department of Taxation.
+The Nevada Commerce Tax has treated state industries in a grossly inequitable fashion, according to an analysis of just-released revenue data from the Department of Taxation.

 The data reveal that certain industries, such as mining, pay only a fraction of their “fair share,” as calculated by their relative contribution to the state’s private sector GDP.